Omar-Atwa16/Netflix-IMDB/README.md

 - Visualized the results

 ## What You Can Find Here
-- Python scripts
+- Python outputs
-- SQL queries
+- SQL results
 - Power BI Dashboard
-- Raw and cleaned datasets
+- Raw dataset

 ## About Me
 Hey there!
 I'm Omar, a data science student who loves digging into data to find patterns and useful insights.